 - 2 cups apple cider

-- 2 tbsp orange peel
+- 2 tablespoon orange peel

 - Stir together all ingredients in a saucepan.
-Heat on low/medium heat until mixture is bubbling.
+Heat on low-medium heat until mixture is bubbling.

 - Once bubbling, adjust heat to let simmer for at least a half hour (or longer).
 Strain before serving.